glurp/ang/README.md

 ===========

 Demo of gosu
-Raster file come directly from these.
+Raster file came directly from these.
 Code is remasterised a lot

 http://regisaubarede.posterous.com/tag/game